michalmonday/supremeDuck/UPDATES.md

+**10/05/2018**
+-updated mobile app
+-adding/editing/removing presets is now available through the following ways:
+1. Directly from "Categories -> Manage presets" menu
+2. By modifying files at "/supremeDuck_data/presets/custom_Category.txt" (for all categories except ducky scripts)
+3. By adding/modifying files at "/supremeDuck_data/ducky_scripts/" (ducky scripts only, files must have .txt extension)

 **06/04/2018**
 -organized mit app inventor project (collapsed all the blocks so they're close together now, don't lag as much and are much easier to handle)
 -fixed small bug